andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 ...
 ```

-Although our scenario has us communicating directly with the Token Endpoint (and we should be using HTTPS), understanding how tokens and their signatures function is core to our understanding of how we should handle and utilize them in our solutions.
-If we skip this step, we have a glaring gap in our knowledge of the overall authentication solution.
+Although our scenario has us communicating directly with the Token Endpoint (and we _should_ be using HTTPS), understanding how tokens and their signatures function is core to our understanding of the security solution, as they are an integral part of it.
+If we skip this step, we have a glaring gap in our knowledge of the solution.
 So, let's dive in!

 🚨 **New Spec(s) Alert** 🚨 [The JWS specification](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-41) describes the mechanism used to ensure JWTs are made tamper-proof and validatable.
 The JWS specification relies on [the JWA specification](https://tools.ietf.org/html/rfc7518) to define what cryptographic mechanisms are available to generate signatures.
 The JWS specification is strongly linked to [the JWT specification](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32), which refers back to the JWS specification when describing [how to validate JWTs](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32#section-7.2).